How To Find The Price Elasticity Of Supply

 Technological advancements are also influencing PES.
 Automation, robotics, and advanced manufacturing techniques are enabling firms to increase production more quickly and efficiently, making supply more elastic.
 E-commerce and online marketplaces are also increasing price transparency and competition, which can lead to more responsive supply behavior.

-Expert opinions emphasize the need for businesses to continuously monitor and adapt to changing market conditions.
+Expert opinions underline the need for businesses to continuously monitor and adapt to changing market conditions.
 This includes regularly reassessing their PES and identifying potential vulnerabilities in their supply chains.
 Scenario planning and stress testing can help firms prepare for unexpected events and minimize disruptions to their operations.
 Collaboration and information sharing among businesses, governments, and other stakeholders can also help improve supply chain resilience and reduce the impact of price fluctuations.

 Tips and Expert Advice